darrencauthon/seam/README.md

 _(By default, Seam persists all data in memory, but there are other plugins available for other databases.)_

-This method returns the effort that was created, and it will look like this:
+"start" also returns the effort that was created, and it will look like this:

 ````
 <Seam::Effort